Simulation-assisted learning of open quantum systems: The Learning Framework for Parameter Identification of Lindbladians

-\end{theorem} The convergence speed is faster than the super-linear convergence proved in \cite{kelley1999iterative}.
 The quadratic convergence property makes the LM method \eqref{alg:LM} an extremely useful algorithm.
 Global convergence has also been analyzed in \cite{yamashita2001rate,fan2005quadratic}.
-This is often accomplished by using a line search algorithm.
+This is often accomplished by using a line search algorithm. \bl{ \begin{remark} The LM algorithm's fast convergence comes with the cost of computing the inverse of a matrix in \eqref{alg:LM}.
+One alternative, which is particularly useful for large scale problems, is the gradient descent algorithm,

+where $\alpha_k$ is the learning rate.
+Such an algorithm can often achieve linear convergence in a neighborhood of the minimizer \cite{nesterov2013introductory}. \end{remark} }

 In parameter estimation problems, the condition in \cref{ident} is viewed as a local identifiability condition \cite{brunel2008parameter}.
 Meanwhile, the Lipschitz condition can be verified by assuming that the first order and second derivatives of $\mathcal{L}(\bm \theta)$ are bounded, which holds trivially if the Lindbladian has a linear dependence on the parameters.
 To elaborate on this, a partial derivative of the residual error is given by,